 “Every breath that goes down, extends life; And as it re-turns fulfills the spirit.
 Thus each breath contains two gifts; And gratitude is due to each.”
-Saadi, Golestan, The Rose Garden
+Saadi, opening lines of Golestan, The Rose Garden

 Asana: “Each Asana is an expression of a certain insight.”
 Dona Holleman, my yoga teacher.